教程 - 使用 React 和 Kotlin/JS 创建 Web 应用程序

 Adjust the content of

-accordingly:@file:JsModule("react-player") @file:JsNonModule import react.* @JsName("default") external val ReactPlayer: ComponentClass<ReactPlayerProps> external interface ReactPlayerProps : Props { var url: String var controls: Boolean }You can now use the new
+with an external interface:@file:JsModule("react-player") @file:JsNonModule import react.* @JsName("default") external val ReactPlayer: ComponentClass<ReactPlayerProps> external interface ReactPlayerProps : Props { var url: String var controls: Boolean }You can now use the new

 ReactPlayer